 HVAC training programs usually start out in the classroom, where you’ll listen and learn from lectures, demonstrations, and bookwork.
 Your class sizes are small, so you’ll get the attention you need from the teachers.
 You may get to interact in groups, as well, where you can learn from each other.
 Expect to be in class for up to 8 hours a day, unless you are taking evening classes.

 Several weeks in, your school will have you go through OSHA 10, a ten-hour training course before you can work in the lab.
-The industry uses electricity, chemicals, tools—all things to be instructed on before you start using them daily in training.
+The industry uses electricity, chemicals, tools — all needing professional instruction before you can begin using them daily in your training.

 As soon as you are safely prepared, you’ll begin working on lab equipment in real-life scenarios.
 You’ll be presented with faulty equipment and asked to troubleshoot.
-If you like detective work, you’ll love this.
-You’ll learn to install equipment, and you’re going to feel pretty great about it.
+You’ll also learn to install equipment.
 You can expect to spend more than half your school time in this hands-on training.

 While your instructors have been or are active in the HVAC industry themselves, you may take trips to local HVAC businesses.
-Pay close attention—that could be a potential future employer!
+Here you can learn tips from the pros and see what a day in the life is like for a working technician.

 HVAC Program Objectives